This is Golfer Geeks’ Titleist GT2 driver review.

 It’s forgiving across the face, feels incredibly hot on impact, and absolutely explodes when you catch it flush.

-The sound and feel are top-tier, and the premium looks seal the deal.
+The sound and feel are oh-so satisfying, and the premium looks seal the deal.

 If you want a driver that keeps you in play and lets you go after it, the GT2 delivers.